jeremypreed/javascript-calculator/README.md

 # javascript-calculator
-A calculator coded in javascript
+A calculator coded using javascript, html, and css.